 Paul Herrnson earned his PhD at the University of Wisconsin-Madison and his BA at Binghamton University.
-He is Executive Director of the Roper Center for Public Opinion Research and Professor of Political Science at the University of Connecticut.
+He is Professor of Political Science at the University of Connecticut.
 His primary interests include political parties and elections, money and politics, public opinion, and voting technology and ballot design.
 He teaches courses on Congressional Elections and other aspects of American politics.

 Click HERE to open C.V.(pdf)

 Congressional Elections: Campaigning at Home and in Washington, (Washington, DC: CQ Press, 1st ed.
 1995, 2nd ed.
 1998, 3rd ed.
 2000, 4th ed.
 2004, 5th ed.
 2008, 6th ed.
 2012, 7th ed..
 2016).

 Interest Groups Unleashed, ed. with Christopher J. Deering and Clyde Wilcox (Washington, DC: CQ Press, 2013).

 Voting Technology: The Not-So-Simple Act of Casting a Ballot, with Richard G. Niemi, Michael J. Hanmer, Benjamin B. Bederson, Frederick G. Conrad, and Michael W. Traugott (Washington, DC: Brookings Institution Press, 2008).

 Guide to Political Campaigns in America, ed. with Colton Campbell, Marne Ezra, and Stephen Medvic (Washington, DC: CQ Press, 2005).

 The Financiers of Congressional Elections: Investors, Ideologues, and Intimates, with Peter L. Francia, John C. Green, Lynda W. Powell, and Clyde Wilcox (New York: Columbia University Press, 2003).